-If you have to use your hotel for long distance or international calling, we recommend you use a calling card which provides a toll-free or local-rate number to access the service and will charge you less than hotel charges for long distance calls.
+The advent of internet connections and mobile phones has made telephone calling from hotels an obsolescent activity.
+If you find that you have to use your hotel room's phone for long distance or international calling, we recommend you use a calling card which provides a toll-free or local-rate number to access the service and will charge you less than hotel charges for long distance calls.
 Check with the hotel to ensure that charges to access toll-free (01-800) numbers are fee-free, or at best, very low.
 Some hotels in Mexico often make a fixed-fee charge of around US$1 for a 'free' call, regardless of its duration.

 In the days before cell phones, pay phones were everywhere in Mexico and there would often be a line of people waiting to use one.
 Today, even people on low incomes in Mexico have a cell phone and the demand for pay phone usage has virtually collapsed.